snowex-hackweek/website-2021/book/preliminary/index.md

 We will offer all tutorials within the Jupyter Hub computing environment.
 Visit our [Introduction to Jupyter Hub](jupyterhub) page to learn more!

+## Git

+All content of the hackweek will be shared via GitHub and interacting with the website will be done via the `git` command.
+Visit [Setting up the `git` command](git) to learn how to configure that!

 ## EarthData Login